 |University of Illinois Chicago||Digital Marketing Certificate||Digital Design||3 months||$13,440|

-Once you’ve decide how you’ll boost your resume, craft your portfolio, and refine you techinical skills, the final step is getting that gig!
+Once you’ve decided how you’ll boost your resume, craft your portfolio, and refine your technical skills, the final step is getting that gig!

 Regardless of your location, here are some useful facts and links regarding job titles, salaries, and vacancies across the state of Illinois:

 - UX/UI Designer: Of all the jobs listed in this section, Illinois seems to have a uniquely high demand for UX/UI designers.
 UX/UI pros specialize in linking consumer behavior with digital experience design.